yoggy/libOSCConfig/README.md

       type : int, float, bool, string
       port : reply port
-      host : reply hostmame (or address)
+      host : reply hostname (or address)

   argument :
       arg0 (string)  the key of an element in the OSCConfig.